noboomu/proteus/README.md

 TL;DR
 ---------------
-Proteus rewrites your user friendly MVC controller methods into high performance Undertow response handlers at run time.
+- Proteus rewrites your user friendly MVC controller methods into high performance Undertow response handlers at run time.
-Easy on the developer and the metal.
+- The goal is to provide the absolute highest performance while providing a simple and familiar API.
+- As developers, we feel a web framework should provide the essentials at minimal cost.

 Getting Started
 ---------------